nathanberry97/personalWebsite/posts/myNeovimConfig.md

 having this showing and use [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) to style it.
-For me I've always thought this just was unnecessary and kinda not useful, perhaps it is because I like a cleaner look.
+For me I've always thought this just was unnecessary and not useful, perhaps it is because I like a cleaner look.

 Next because I use [netrw](https://neovim.io/doc/user/pi_netrw.html)
-I set the banner to be off as it is ugly!
+I set the banner to be off, as it is ugly!
 I don't know why they have it on by default, as it kinda reminds be of entering nano and having all the commands plastered all over the place.